 former plan means a water efficiency management plan submitted and approved under the Busselton Water Area By-laws Part 3 before the commencement day.

 (2) A former plan is, on and after the commencement day, to be taken to be a scheme water efficiency management plan submitted and approved under the Water Agencies (Water Use) By-laws 2010 Part 3.

-5 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
-201(h) had not come into operation.
-It reads as follows:

-201. Water boards legislation repealed

-These written laws are repealed:

-(h) the Busselton Water Area By-laws 1994;